Cognigy/CognigyCSharpClient/README.md

 to connect to the cognigy brain from server applications.

 ## Installation
-Add the repository to your project and restore the nuGet packages.
+Add the CognigyClientCSharp project to to your project and restore the nuGet packages.

-## Example
+## Usage
 ```cs
 using Cognigy;